ikram-data/digital-futures-capstone/README.md

 #### Results
-Customers were divided into 3 groups based on revenue, number of orders, average time between orders, and whether they were registered customers or not.
+Customers were divided into three groups based on revenue, number of orders, the average time between orders, and whether they were registered customers or not.

 | Cluster            | 0         |  1        | 2         |
 | :---               |   :----:  |   :----:  |      ---: |